kubernetes/community/contributors/design-proposals/dynamic-admission-control-configuration.md

 ```

 Notes:
-* There could be multiple AdmissionControlConfiguration.
-Every service provider
+* There could be multiple InitializerConfiguration and
-  can define its own AdmissionControlConfiguration.
+  ExternalAdmissionHookConfiguration.
+Every service provider can define their
+  own.

 * This schema asserts a global order of initializers, that is, initializers are
   applied to different resources in the *same* order, if they opt-in for the